 Preprints are early versions of research articles that have not been peer reviewed.
 They should not be regarded as conclusive and should not be reported in news media as established information.

 ETHICS AND CULTURE IN HIGHER EDUCATION: AN AFRICAN PERSPECTIVE

-preprintposted on 05.10.2020by Dr Casimir Ani, Professor Emanuel Ezeani, Uche Okoye, Ejiofo Chukwuemeka
+preprintposted on 05.10.2020, 22:08 by Dr Casimir Ani, Professor Emanuel Ezeani, Uche Okoye, Ejiofo Chukwuemeka

 This exposition of African Cultural economics has been mainly based upon a mixture of social science methods.
 In the main, dialectical, historical, holistic and political economy approaches have been used to study the existing literature.
 The study of the existing literature focused principally on the original discourses , presentations, public lectures, research notes, publications of the African cultural economist and the publications of other emerging scholars in the field of African cultural economics, cultural economics, culture, African studies, African development theory and the social sciences.